Jordan Roughead: Honours and achievements

+Roughead was twice-nominated for the Jim Stynes Community Leadership Award, at the Western Bulldogs in 2017 and Collingwood in 2021.
+His community work was largely across four key focus areas including the LGBTIQA+ community, climate action, youth homelessness and women’s sports.

 Personal life

 Roughead grew up a Bulldogs supporter.
 His cousin is four-time premiership player and former Hawthorn captain Jarryd Roughead.
-He is currently studying a Master of Business Administration at Deakin University.
+He has completed a Masters of Business (Sports Management) and is currently studying a Master of Business Administration at Deakin University.

+He is a co-owner of Hawthorn cafe Whiplash, alongside past and present Collingwood FC players, Brody Mihocek, Nathan Murphy and Callum Brown.